phonkee/treasure/README.md

 * primary_key - information that column is primary_key
 * unique - treat column as unique (will be used in db migrations)
 * index - attach to column index (in db migration)
+* not_persist - do not persist this field to database

 These are implemented and added to ColumnInfo which holds all informations about column.
 You can see that we have trait Column which all POD types must implement.
 Also future Option<T> (which stands for nullable column),